PROJECTS

 The St. Johns River Water Management District implements a wide variety of projects — many with partners — aimed at protecting water supplies, improving water quality and restoring natural systems, as well as providing flood protection in an 18-county jurisdiction in northeast and east-central Florida.

-The projects described on this page — undertaken to fulfill its core missions — are broken into district-led restoration and construction projects, springs protection projects, and districtwide and agricultural cost-share projects.
+The projects described on this page — undertaken to fulfill its core missions — are broken into district-led restoration and construction projects, and districtwide and agricultural cost-share projects.

 Black Creek Water Resource Development project